EchoMAV/docs/docs/echopilot_ai.md

     $ nmcli con down static-eth
     $ nmcli con up enp43s0
     ```

-If you do not know the IP address of your system, you can use the configuration IP alias of 192.168.154.0/24 to access the system.
+!!! note

-1. First change the IP address of your host system to 192.168.153.10/24 (any valid IP address in the 192.168.153.0/24 subnet __not equal__ to 192.168.154.0 will work).
-The method to do so varies depending on the OS, please refer to the instructions above.
+    *If you do not know the IP address of your system, you can use the configuration IP "backdoor" alias of __192.168.154.0/24__ to access the system.
+Ensure your host system is in the 192.168.0.0/24 subnet (any valid IP address __not equal__ to 192.168.154.0 will work).
+Please refer to the instructions above for how to change your host IP address.

 ## Board Components and Connectors